 Measures for exceptional circumstances

 25. HFSPO reserves the right to take immediate action in exceptional circumstances, taking into account the severity and urgency of the situation and its possible consequences and the potential financial, health, safety or other risks involved.
 These actions may include termination of the award.

 26. The Board will review this policy regularly to ensure that HFSPO’s policies and procedures accord with international best practice, taking into account the multinational aspect of its funding.

-Contact information.
-The Director of Scientific Affairs and Communications (Click here to show mail address) is responsible for receiving complaints.
+Contact information: The Director of Science, Policy and Communications (Click here to show mail address) is responsible for receiving complaints.